Skip to content

 CEO

-Hayley Conway is a campaigns and communications professional with over 15 years experience with LGBTQI+ organisations in Australia and overseas.
+Hayley Conway is the CEO of Pride Cup, bringing over 15 years of experience working for LGBTQI equality in Australia and overseas.

 Caitlin Bunker (She/Her)